56 Secrets Life Coaches Won’t Tell You for Free

 Always be first in line

 “Many studies indicate that people often respond to anxiety with avoidance.
 Instead of putting off the task you’re worried about, do it immediately, even if it’s just saying hello.
-Being proactive can free you from the anxiety of having to do what might feel like a chore.” —Denise Limongello, PhD, licensed psychotherapist and life coach based in Manhattan
+Being proactive can free you from the anxiety of having to do what might feel like a chore.” —Denise Limongello, PhD, licensed psychotherapist and life coach based in Manhattan.
+Find out how to lock in a new habit.

 Use people’s names